StefFrustagli/board_gamers_vault/README.md

 E4 - As a board games seller, I want to be able to delete a product so that I can specify that that product is no longer available for sale.

 ## Features

+### Functionalities Overview
+The app is currently in its early stages of development, with several functionalities yet to be implemented.

+Mainly it operates as a marketplace where registered users can buy and sell second-hand board games.
+Users can view available games, make purchases, and list their own games for sale.

+Payment Handling: Currently, payments are processed using Stripe by the superuser (myself).
+Upon a game being sold, money is received into the Stripe account and then transferred to the seller within 2 working days.
+Sellers are notified via email when their game is sold, along with instructions to facilitate payment retrieval.

+#### Testing Stripe
+To test the checkout process use the Stripe test card details:

+Card number: 4242424242424242
+CVC: Any 3 digits
+Expiry: Any future date (eg. 04/24)

 ### Current Features